escott-/burrito/README.md

 ## Documentation

-New order or first time simply type: `burritotime` and the program will guide you through making your burrito selections.
+New order or first time simply type: `node lib/captureOrder.js` and the program will guide you through making your burrito selections.

 At the end of your order you will be prompted to save these preferences in a config file.

-If you would like to order from an existing config file, simply type the burritotime command and the name of your config file: `burritotime myway`
+If you would like to order from an existing config file, simply type the burritotime command and the name of your config file: `node lib/captureOrder.js myway`

 ## License
-Copyright (c) 2013 cre8tivecode
+Copyright (c) 2015 cre8tivecode
 Licensed under the MIT license.